 the never-used Roger Frost CV

-It is only when someone asks ‘can you send me your CV?’ do you realise how long you have worked without one.
-We proved that it is possible to work for twenty years and to simply point employers to your website.
-Now I have retired, this cv is a vain souvenir, however it’s been fun trying to remember what happened.
+It’s only when someone asked ‘can you send me your CV?’ do you realise how long you can work without one.
+I proved that it is possible to work for twenty years by pointing employers to your website.
+Now I have retired, this cv is a vain souvenir but it’s been fun trying to remember what happened.
+This is how it goes:

 Nearby are samples from books, brochures, product catalogues, software manuals, teaching materials, case studies, web sites and advertisements.
-Roger Frost wobbled admirably through around 20 radio interviews and after-dinner talks about science, education and computers.
+Roger Frost wobbled admirably through lots of radio interviews and after-dinner talks about science, education and computers.
+Later, as a community radio volunteer, he created a series of interviews with scientists and published them as podcasts (see this page).

 - RF interviewed in ‘The Times’ “a downside to having technology in the home”

-- RF is interviewed on BBC Radio 4 Learning Curve – where interviewer Libby Purves asked “What do you think of the GCSE revision web sites?”
-(2000)
+- RF is interviewed on BBC Radio 4 Learning Curve – where interviewer Libby Purves asked “What do you think of the GCSE revision websites?”
+(2000 – clip above)

-- Radio interviews – working with Dorling Kindersley as an education expert on Radio Lancashire, Belfast and numerous local radio shows (1997)
+- Radio interviews – working with Dorling Kindersley as an education expert on Radio Lancashire, Belfast and numerous local radio shows (1997).
+That day we did 15 remote interviews from a studio in Clerkenwell, London

 - Radio – The Science Show – Cambridge 105 – regular show and iTunes podcast from 2011- 2014

-- TV – Teacher’s TV – Primary Science Resources (30 mins)
+- TV – Teacher’s TV – Primary Science Resources (30 mins).
+As a panellist discussing teacher’s resources.

 - TV – Teacher’s TV – Secondary Science Resources (30 mins)

-- Software – RF was the instructional design leader on the chemistry component in a Malaysia education project based in Kuala Lumpur (2003-4)
+- Software – RF was the instructional design leader on the chemistry animation in a Malaysia MoE project based in Kuala Lumpur (2003-4)

-- Software – RF worked to create many of Nelson Publishing’s e-science interactive content CD-ROM (2004-2006)
+- Software – RF had a lead role in creating Nelson Publishing’s e-science interactive content CD-ROM (2004-2006)

-- Software – RF edited Hodder Education’s interactive content on CD-ROM (2006)
+- Software – RF edited the interactive content for Hodder Education science CD-ROM (2006)

 Work for Microsoft Education from 1997 to 2004

-RF worked for the marketing manager writing case studies, brochures and advertisements (1997-2002).
+RF worked for the Microsoft marketing dept writing case studies, brochures and advertisements from 1997-2002.
 For example, one brief was to create a Microsoft web site to help schools prepare for the Year 2000.
-RF wrote case studies for Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
-I wrote these Microsoft brochures which would be handed out at trade shows:
+RF wrote case studies about Microsoft Training (Authorised Academic Training Partnerships) from 2001 through to 2003.
+For example, he wrote these Microsoft brochures which would be handed out at trade shows:

 Work for BBC Education to set up GCSE Bitesize from 1997-1998.

 RF created and edited the chemistry and biology materials for the GCSE revision website BBC Bitesize.
-I worked there from the planning phase in October 1997 to first publication in March 1998.
+He worked at BBC from the planning phase in October 1997 to first publication in March 1998.

 Newsletters, features, manuals and marketing material